tommasosansone91/chuck_norris_jokes_api_caller/INSTALL_AND_USAGE.md

     flask db migrate -m "< migration message here >"

     flask db upgrade  # the same of django's makemigrations

+and eventually

+    export FLASK_APP=chuck_norris_jokes_caller/app.py

+before them if you started a new bash session.

 ### populate db with test data